 They are proud to have presented one of their ‘cravaches’ (riding crop) to the queen of England in 1987.

 One of their workers will take great pleasure in giving you a free guided tour of the whole process from wood to finished product, and a film in the roomy cinema will fill in any gaps.

 A great cause to support and some fabulous and original presents on sale in the factory shop.

 And did you know that over a hundred years ago, Sorède was a pioneer village where solar energy was concerned?
 The original site up in the hills, and remains of one of the first solar furnaces in the world can still be seen at the ‘Coll del Buc’

-If you Sorède fits in with lunch or dinner, my favourite restaurant is the Salamandre.
+If your visit to Sorède fits in with lunch or dinner, why not try the Salamandre?

 Saint Génis des Fontaines beckons next, with a chance to combine lunch or dinner at the Auberge des Albères on the main street with a visit to the ancient 12th century cloister, built from different coloured marble, white from Céret, pink from Villefranche-de-Conflent and black from the Corbières, with Romanesque sculptures and tombstones of monks and local notables.

-Or just a little further towards the coast, in Saint André, the Ferme de Découverte awaits you, with 300 farm animals just waiting to be cuddled, and fed.
-An excellent lunch is to be had at the Table de Cuisine, small, quality restaurant near the Romanesque Abbey Church with its marble sculptures, and gallery of Roman art.
+Or just a little further towards the coast, in Saint André, with its Romanesque Abbey Church, marble sculptures, and gallery of Roman art.